pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 [Update Tanzu Developer Portal to view resources on multiple clusters](../tap-gui/cluster-view-setup.hbs.md#update-tap-gui).

-As best practice, the users on the Kubernetes clusters that are used for remote authentication should be assigned to Kubernetes roles that limit access in a least privilege model.
-More information about Kubernetes roles provider out of box can be found in the next section.
+As best practice, the users on the Kubernetes clusters that are used for remote authentication must be assigned to Kubernetes roles that limit access in a least privilege model.

 ### <a id="cluster-auth"></a> Kubernetes Cluster Authentication and Authorization